-New York City bank fraud attorneys of Norman Spencer Law Group PC represent clients charged with all types of bank-related crimes & frauds in New York and nationwide
+New York City criminal defense lawyers and bank fraud attorneys of Norman Spencer Law Group PC represent clients charged with all types of crimes involving bank fraud in New York and nationwide.

-Bank fraud is a generic term that embraces a wide range of federal and state-level white-collar crimes which constitute stealing money from financial institutions.
-The following types of offenses fall into this category:
+Bank fraud is a generic term that embraces a wide range of federal and state-level white-collar crimes, which constitute financial crimes, such as stealing money from a New York bank or financial institution.
+The following types of “white collar crime” offenses fall into this category:

-- Misapplication is a federal offense that constitutes willful conversion of the funds of a financial institution to one’s of third party’s benefit.
+- Misapplication is a federal offense that constitutes willful conversion of the funds of a financial institution to a third party’s benefit.

-- Embezzlement is basically the same offense but here the perpetrator is an insider (both misapplication and embezzlement are prosecuted under Sections 656, 657 of Title 18 U.S.C.).
+- Embezzlement is basically the same federal crime, but here the perpetrator’s scheme to defraud is an insider (both misapplication and embezzlement are prosecuted under Sections 656, 657 of Title 18 U.S.C.).

-- Bank fraud constitutes elaborating a scheme to defraud a financial institution and/or any of its funds or assets, which is prosecuted under Title 18 U.S.C.
+- Bank fraud constitutes a scheme to defraud a financial institution in New York and/or any of its funds or assets, which is prosecuted under Title 18 U.S.C.
 Section 1344, also called the bank fraud statute.
-Among the crimes that fall under the jurisdiction of this law are the following: car title crimes, stolen or false checks, check kiting, credit card schemes, ATM fraud, stolen credit cards, and others.
+Among the crimes that fall under the jurisdiction of this federal statute law are the following: car title crimes, stolen or fraudulent checks, check kiting, credit card fraud and schemes, ATM fraud, stolen credit cards, and others.

-- Making false statement to obtain a loan (Title 18 of the U.S. Code, Section 1014), which carries extremely severe penalties – an up to 1M USD fine or 30 years in jail.
+- Making false statements to obtain funds through a loan (Title 18 of the U.S. Code, Section 1014) carries extremely severe penalties, up to a $1 Million fine or 30 years in jail.

-Some bank-related offenses, such as check kiting, are also prosecuted under mail and wire fraud laws.
-State-level bank crimes are often prosecuted under conspiracy, larceny, forgery, cyber crimes and other statutes.
+Some federal bank fraud-related offenses, such as check kiting, are also prosecuted under wire and mail fraud laws.
+State-level bank fraud crimes are often prosecuted under conspiracy, grand larceny, forgery, electronic surveillance, computer fraud, cyber crimes, and other federal statutes.

 Contact Our Bank Fraud Lawyer in New York

-As you may see, such offenses are very serious and therefore require the help of an experienced bank fraud attorney who has handled similar bank fraud cases before.
-This is the sort of legal counsels who work with Norman Spencer Law Group.
-We have represented clients in federal courts in the United States and also in other countries through our affiliates.
-Call us today to discuss your matter and see how we can help.
+As you may see, such alleged criminal offenses are very serious.
+They, therefore, require the help of an experienced bank fraud attorney in New York who has previously handled a similar bank fraud case.
+This is the legal counsel in an attorney-client relationship for those who work with Norman Spencer Law Group.
+We have represented clients in federal courts in the United States and other countries through our affiliates.
+Call our New York law offices today for an initial consultation if you have been charged with bank fraud.
+Let’s discuss your matter and see how we can help.